-If you are uncertain of your position in respect of an NFT you are looking to create, or have created and issues concerning IP rights, or other disputes have arisen, you can contact Will Charlesworth, a respected and experienced IP lawyer, at the firm to discuss matters further.
+If you are uncertain of your position in respect of an NFT you are looking to create, or have created and issues concerning IP rights, or other disputes have arisen, you can contact us today.

 Call us on 020 7315 4812 or make an enquiry online.